MichaelTernovsky/AlgServer/README.md

 Our goal is to host a client at our server and find the "quickest path" for the matrix that the client will input to the program.

-our program is a specific implementation of our Server and Client Handler interfaces
+Our program is a specific implementation of our Server and Client Handler interfaces.

 The Server handling various clients at any given moment.